DuckySoLucky/hypixel-discord-chat-bridge/docs/Development/Discord/Embeds.md

 Since discord.js itself already has a pretty good guide on embeds and we aren't changing much about them please consider checking out their guide.
 [Linked here](https://discordjs.guide/legacy/popular-topics/embeds#embed-preview)

+## Embed Styles

+Embed styles are basically templates that embeds can use to preset stuff.
+There are currently 4 embed styles and they can be seen all through the bot

+1. Generic Embed Template

+- This is the default/generic embed style.
+All embeds should be based start from this style.
+It sets the color to blue, sets the timestamp to the current time sets the footer to the DuckySoLucky dev footer

+2. Warning Embed Style

+- When ever warnings are meant to be sent back this is the template that gets used.
+It sets the color to yellow and it sets the author name to `An Warning has occurred`.
+  It also extends the Generic Template

+3. Error Embed Template

+- When ever an error is meant to be sent back this is the template that gets used.
+It sets the color to red and it sets the author name to `An Error has occurred`.
+It also extends the Generic Template

 ---

 If you need any help help consider checking out the [FAQ](/docs/FrequentlyAskedQuestions.md)